Mongoid 7.5

 Band.ne(name: "The Rolling Stones").ne(name: "The Beatles")

-Mongoid 7.5 with the Mongoid.overwrite_chained_operators
+Mongoid 7.5 with the Mongoid.overwrite_chained_operators option set to false

 will generate the following criteria: